FreBio/komics/README.md

 ### Tutorial
-If this is the first time you use komics, you may want to follow the tutorial using the data provided on our github page.
-These sequence reads were generated using whole genome sequencing of Leishmania peruviana isolate LCA04.
-The following files contain the sequence reads that did not align to the Leishmania braziliensis reference genome:
+If this is the first time you use KOMICS, you may want to follow the tutorial using the data provided on our github page.
+These sequence reads were generated using whole genome sequencing of *Leishmania peruviana* isolate LCA04.
+The following files contain the sequence reads that did not align to the *Leishmania braziliensis* M2904 reference genome (see step 1 below).
 ```
 wget https://github.com/FreBio/komics/blob/master/testdata/LCA04_1.fq.gz
 wget https://github.com/FreBio/komics/blob/master/testdata/LCA04_2.fq.gz